Visakhapatnam Bus Rapid Transit System

-Visakhapatnam BRTS :-The implementation of the bus rapid transit system has been taken up as a high- capacity public transport system in Visakhapatnam keeping in view the projected multi-fold increase in traffic and constraints of road capacity.
+Visakhapatnam BRTS :-The implementation of the bus rapid transit system has been taken up as a high-capacity public transport system in Visakhapatnam keeping in view the projected multi-fold increase in traffic and constraints of road capacity.

-A Bus Rapid Transit System (BRTS) was approved for the city under the JNNURM.
+A Bus Rapid Transit System (BRTS) was approved for the city under the Jawaharlal Nehru National Urban Renewal Mission.

-This project is under construction and will be completed by the end of 2010.

-The BRTS intends to increase use of public transport from the present share of about 30 per cent to 50 per cent by 2011.
+This project was started in 2008 and most of the route has been constructed except for a 2km stretch near Simhachalam.
+The delay is due to issues in land acquisition from railways, defence and private parties.

 Corridors

 The following two corridors were identified for BRTS by the APSRTC and Greater Visakhapatnam Municipal Corporation.